laryn/platformsh-example-backdrop/README.md

 # Backdrop project template for Platform.sh

 This project provides a starter kit for Backdrop projects hosted on [Platform.sh](http://platform.sh).
-It mirrors the latest tagged release of [Backrop CMS](https://github.com/backdrop/backdrop/releases/latest).
+It mirrors the latest tagged release of [Backdrop CMS](https://github.com/backdrop/backdrop/releases/latest).

 ## Starting a new project

-To start a new Backrop project on Platform.sh, you have 2 options:
+To start a new Backdrop project on Platform.sh, you have 2 options:

 1. Create a new project through the Platform.sh user interface and select "start new project from a template".
 Then select Backdrop as the template.
 That will